Click here to register and review more information

 The Cultural Competence Summit, “Honoring California’s Diversity: A Call to Action” will focus on highlighting innovative programs to reduce stigma and increase behavioral health services and substance use treatment to underserved communities.
 The conference objectives are to:

-Educate and inform attendees about effective strategies for reaching diverse populations;
+Educate and inform attendees about effective cultural strategies for reaching diverse populations.

-Inspire attendees to try new strategies to reach diverse populations, and
+Inspire attendees to try new strategies to reach diverse populations.

-Highlight successful activities that currently exist throughout the State that reach diverse populations.
+Highlight successful programs that currently exist throughout the State that reach diverse populations.